sakarayajitesh/Starbucks-Capstone-Project/report.md

 Every offer has a validity period before the offer expires.
 As an example, a BOGO offer might be valid for only 5 days.
 You'll see in the data set that informational offers have a validity period even though these ads are merely providing information about a product; for example, if an informational offer has 7 days of validity, you can assume the customer is feeling the influence of the offer for 7 days after receiving the advertisement.

-If the company sends more offers or irrelavent offers to a person then there is no use.
-That's why they should send only relavent offers to a person who is likely going to use this offer which benefits the company.We need to predict who are more likely going to use a certain offer and send that offer only to them to make company beneficial.
+If the company sends more offers or irrelevant offers to a person then there is no use.
+That's why they should send only relevant offers to a person who is likely going to use this offer which benefits the company.
+We need to predict who are more likely going to use a certain offer and send that offer only to them to make company beneficial.

 ### Problem Statement
-Building a model that predicts whether or not someone will respond to an offer based on given demographics and offer type.Thus there will be two possible outputs from the model, making it Binary Classification:
+Building a model that predicts whether or not someone will respond to an offer based on given demographics and offer type.
+Thus there will be two possible outputs from the model, making it Binary Classification:

 1. A person will respond to an offer (1)
 2. A person will not respond to an offer(0)